 Our South American entry is best known for one thing: storms.
 The Catatumbo River runs through Venezuala, but it’s the point where the river enters Lake Maracaibo that makes it really interesting.
 Also known as the “everlasting storm”, the Catatumbo lightning is quite possibly the world’s most spectacular atmospheric phenomenon.

 With an average of 260 days of stormy weather a year, “everlasting” isn’t much of an exaggeration either.
 Thousands of lightning bolts strike the waters in an hour, with up to 28 flashes occurring every minute.
-Several settlements sit on the waters, meaning that plenty of people have learned to live safely in their electric habitat.
+Several settlements sit on the waters, meaning that many have learnt to live safely in their super-charged surroundings.

 The deepest point of the ocean